 The weight and size of the recorder can be determined by deducing the required functionality.
 If you simply need to record events, go for a small recorder; however, if you need more accessories and extra options, it’s better to purchase a large recorder.

 Digital speech recorders store audio files in a digital format either in an internal storage element or in external, removable memory cards.
 Again, this depends on your particular requirements.
 Always choose one that offers a decent amount of memory for the task you wish to accomplish; you don’t want to run out of memory in the middle of recording an important conference, meeting or lecture.

 In the market, you will come across high-end voice recorders that will provide you with the most optimum sound quality.
 Furthermore, they have advanced features such as editing functions.
 In other words, they will be similar to mini recording studios.
 However, they are expensive and if you need to simply record voice for transcription later on, a simple voice recorder would suffice.

 Although the built-in microphones offer good quality sound, it can be enhanced by using an external microphone attached to the recorder.

-When scouting for the perfect voice recorder to fulfill your needs, you shouldn’t ignore the recorder’s compatibility with other electronic devices like computers.
-Their operating systems also need to be considered.
+When shopping for a recorder, you shouldn’t ignore the recorder’s compatibility with other devices, like computers.
+Additionally, the computers operating systems also needs to be considered.
 This is because sometimes, the built-in software of a recorder can be incompatible with the operating system of a computer, thereby preventing you from transferring your vital audio files.